commercionetwork/commercionetwork/docs/x/commerciomint/README.md

-# Mint
+# CommercioMint
-The `mint` module is the one that allows you to create Collateralized Debt Positions (*CDPs*) using your Commercio.network tokens (*ucommercio*) in order to get Commercio Cash Credits (*uccc*) in return.
+The `commerciomint` module is the one that allows you to create Collateralized Debt Positions (*CDPs*) using your Commercio.network tokens (*ucommercio*) in order to get Commercio Cash Credits (*uccc*) in return.

 ## Transactions
-Using the `mint` module you can perform the following transactions.
+Using the `commerciomint` module you can perform the following transactions.

 - [Opening a CDP](tx/open-cdp.md)
 - [Closing a CDP](tx/close-cdp.md)